Open Day on Women, Peace and Security: Discussing the needs of women and youth in the context of the COVID-19 pandemic

-The findings and recommendations from the Open Day inform further advocacy work and technical support of the UN system to national partners - especially to grass-roots, internally displaced and conflict-affected women - in line with the mandates and commitments of the respective UN agencies, programmes, funds and entities under the United Nations Partnership for Sustainable Development and the nationalized Sustainable Development Goals.
+The findings and recommendations from the Open Day inform further advocacy work and technical support of the UN system to national partners - especially to grass-roots, internally displaced and conflict-affected women - in line with the mandates and commitments of the respective UN agencies, programmes, funds and entities under the United Nations Sustainable Development Cooperation Framework and the nationalized Sustainable Development Goals.